ewulczyn/ewulczyn.github.io/_posts/2015-03-16-AB Testing with Multinomial Data.md

 each sample \\((p\_a, p\_b)\\).
 With these numeric representations, it is possible to find confidence intervals over \\(f(p\_a, p\_b)|Data\\) and do numerical integration over regions of of the parameter space that are of interest.
 In many cases, \\(p\_a\\) is independent of \\(p\_b\\).
-This is true in our fundraising example where clients are split into non-overlapping treatment groups and the clients in one treatment group do not affect clients in the other.
+This is true in our fundraising example where users are split into non-overlapping treatment groups and the users in one treatment group do not affect users in the other.
 A common scenario where independence does not hold, even for separate treatment groups, is when the groups share a common pool of resources to choose from.
 To give a concrete example, say you are a hotel booking site.
-AB testing aspects of the booking process can be hard since booking outcomes between the two groups interact: if a client in one group books a vacancy, that booking is no longer available to any other client.
+AB testing aspects of the booking process can be hard since booking outcomes between the two groups interact: if a user in one group books a vacancy, that booking is no longer available to any other user.

 When the parameters of interest are independent, then the joint posterior distribution factors into the product of the individual posterior distributions: